StellerSecurity/Stellar.UI.Notes.DesktopApp/README.md

 ## Clean Install & Build (macOS)

-Follow these steps to perform a clean setup and build the Electron app:
+Follow these steps to perform a clean setup and build for the MAC OS:

 ```bash
 # Remove existing dependencies and build artifacts